amanmadov/msin616-final-project/README.md

 When a borrower returns a book copy after the due date the system calculates the amount owed and any overdue charge incurred is added to the card balance
 A borrower can not use a card to borrow books, if he owes `more than 10 dollars` on that card.
 The library has a list of overdue charges.
 The charges are currently `.05` each day for `juvenile` books and `.10` per day for adult books.
 When a book is returned late the borrower pays charges that are in effect at the time the book is returned.
+Any reading item that is categorized as reference may not be borrowed.

 Stored procedure for borrowing operation